f & g header logo

 Wage Payment

-• Frequency of Paychecks (bi-weekly, semi-monthly, etc.): Employers must pay you at least twice a month, with some exceptions for certain industries.
+• Frequency of Paychecks: Employers must pay you at least twice a month, with some exceptions for certain industries.
 Your employer should have a posted pay date and/or payroll schedule.

-• Acceptable Forms of Payment (direct deposit, check, etc.): Your wages can be paid through direct deposit, check, or another legal form of payment as long as you agree.
+• Acceptable Forms of Payment: Wages can be paid through direct deposit, check, or another legal form of payment with your consent.

-• Itemized Pay Stubs: You should receive a detailed pay stub with each paycheck that outlines your gross wages, deductions, net pay, and any accrued sick time.
+• Itemized Pay Stubs: You should receive a detailed pay stub with each paycheck outlining your gross wages, deductions, net pay, and any accrued sick time.

 What Should Be Included on a Pay Stub

-A proper pay stub should include details like your name, pay period, regular wages earned, overtime pay, pre-tax deductions (taxes, health insurance), post-tax deductions (union dues), and net pay.
+A proper pay stub should include your name, pay period, regular wages earned, overtime pay, pre-tax deductions, post-tax deductions, and net pay.

 Withholding of Wages